peanutprotocol/peanut-sdk/README.md

 ### Feedback

 This is an early SDK, and we're very open to suggestions and improvements.
-Please feel free to open an issue (or PR) on the [Github repo](https://github.com/ProphetFund/peanut-sdk/issues).
+Please feel free to ping on discord #dev channel, or open an issue (or PR) on the [Github repo](https://github.com/ProphetFund/peanut-sdk/issues).

 ### Examples